JuliaWeber/Vanet-simulation-fault-injection/README.md

-# Vanet4J
+# VanetFI

-A VANET simulator for Julia
+A VANET simulator fault injection

 ## How to use it?